 Víctor Erice – The Spirit of the Beehive (1973) (9)

 Then, we see the children mushroom hunting with their father.
 Fernando explains to them that he always obeyed his grandfather (representing tradition), who instructed him on what to do if he encountered a mushroom he didn’t know: don’t pick it.
 The irony here is that, if no one had ever tried any mushrooms at all, they would never have discovered that some were good to eat.
 When they encounter a mushroom Fernando knows is poisonous, he tells his daughters that, although this particular mushroom is young and smells pleasant now, when it begins to rot its true nature will be revealed.
 Ana seems uncertain about this.
+In his speech about mushrooms, Fernando is echoing the political message at the beginning of Frankenstein.

 Look quickly for the honeycomb pattern in the seat of the horse-drawn carriage Fernando climbs into in the next scene.